dzbeck/multiscanner/docs/custom/analytics.md

 # Developing an Analytic

 Enabling analytics and advanced queries is the primary advantage of running several tools against a sample, extracting as much information as possible, and storing the output in a common datastore.

-The following are some example types of analytics and queries that may be of interest:
+For example, the following types of analytics and queries might be of interest:

 - cluster samples
 - outlier samples